Skip to main content

 Your Data Your Biology Your Narrative

 You began this inquiry seeking a tool, an application built with a specific type of code.
 What you have uncovered is a principle that transcends any single technology.
-The desire to protect your is the digital expression of a fundamental human need to own your story.
+The desire to protect your health data is the digital expression of a fundamental human need to own your story.

 The information you collect about your body is more than a series of data points; it is the language of your unique biological experience.
 Understanding the vocabulary of data privacy ∞ encryption, local storage, differential privacy ∞ is about learning to safeguard that language.